gvwilson/sensibleadventures/coriandel/coriandel.md

 tang past my nostrils.
 Tar?
 Yes, hot tar, in the cracked jar the two biggest boys were trying to hide behind their legs.
 You could do a lot of things with hot tar.
-Seal a tent seam against windblown sand, proof a piece of wood against termites, or dump it over someone's head.
-That would burn going on and tear skin coming off.
+Seal a tent seam against windblown sand, proof a piece of wood against termites, or slather it on someone's skin, where it would burn going on and tear coming off.

-As if cued by my thought, the door they had been watching swung.
+As if on cue, the door they had been watching swung.
 Two Darpani boys stepped out and squinted in the sunlight.
-Twelve and fourteen, I guessed, though they might have been older.
+Ten and twelve, I guessed, though they might have been older.
 Their hair was cut short, city style, but their leggings and vests were straight from the plains.
-Brothers just down from the Black Grass, perhaps, their father and mother working in the tanneries or slaughterhouses while their sons learned arithmetic and the abracadabra.
+Brothers just down from the Black Grass, perhaps, their father and mother working in the tanneries or slaughterhouses while their sons learned arithmetic and their abracadabras.

 This was what the gang had been waiting for.
 They bunched together as the older Darpani took his brother's hand and started toward the steps I had just climbed.
 One of the gang picked up a rock.
-Another slipped a length of bamboo from under his robe.
-"Naneen!" one of the Coriandi boys said loudly, mis-pronouncing the insult.
+Another slipped a length of bamboo from under his robe. "*Naneen!*" one of the Coriandi boys said loudly, mis-pronouncing the insult.

 The younger Darpani boy trembled.
 Even if his older brother hadn't steadied him, though, I doubt he would have run.
-Twelve was old enough to be fool-brave.
+Ten was old enough to be fool-brave.

-"Naneen!
-Naneen!"
-Other boys repeated the cry.
+"*Naneen!
+Naneen!*" Other boys repeated the cry.
 I scanned the shuttered windows overlooking the square.
-The boys' parents had probably left for work before dawn, but somebody would be watching.
-Somebody would be held responsible.
+The boys' parents had probably left for work before dawn, but somebody would be watching.  *Which means that somebody will be held to account,* I promised myself.

-Just as I filled my lungs to shout, another boy, a Coriandi, stepped onto the square.
-He must have been waiting behind the old lemon tree in the corner.
+Just as I filled my lungs to shout, another boy, a Coriandi, stepped out of an alley behind the two boys.
 I tensed.
 An ambush?

 But no. The newcomer didn't so much as nod at the Darpani, nor they at him.
-Instead, he drew a wooden practice sword, saluted the empty air in front of him, and set his feet in Third Stance and began a fencing drill.
+Instead, he drew a wooden practice sword, saluted the empty air in front of him, set his feet in Third Stance, and began a fencing drill.
 Cut, cut, lunge, parry, step.
 Cut, cut, lunge, parry, and step again.

 The gang hesitated.
 The Coriandi boy wouldn't have lasted five heartbeats if they had rushed him, but as they were nerving themselves to do it he switched to a double-time drill, cut-cut-cut and *shout*.
-The look on his face said that if he started, he wouldn't stop until someone dropped him.
+The look on his face would have made a gargoyle hesitate.

 I couldn't help myself.
 I burst out laughing.
-The boys in the gang gang jumped as if I had clanged a gong, then scattered.
+The boys in the gang gang jumped as if I had clanged a gong, then scattered as I began to applaud.

-I clapped.
 "Bravo," I said, chuckling.
 "Well played."

-The boy with the practice sword straightened up, breathing hard.
-"As you say."
+The boy with the practice sword straightened up, breathing hard, and saluted me as the two boys hurried away whispering to each other.
+"Thank you."
-He would have been sixteen.

-"Wait."
-I strode over, patting the air to stop him from leaving.
-"I meant what I said.
-That was very well played."
-I nodded the way the two Darpani boys had gone.
-"Are they friends of yours?"
+I nodded the way the Darpani had gone.
+"Friends of yours?"

 The boy shrugged.
 "Not really.
 I met their uncle once."